Chuck Hagel Fast Facts

 An injury caused him to lose a football scholarship at Wayne State University and transfer to Kearney State College, now known as the University of Nebraska at Kearney.

-Served in Vietnam with 9th Infantry Division alongside his brother Tom.
+Served in Vietnam with the 9th Infantry Division alongside his brother, Tom.
 They earned five Purple Hearts between the two of them.

 He was twice wounded in Vietnam and saved his brother's life.
 Tom had saved Chuck's life earlier.